NonDairyNeutrino/intro_thermo_waves_optics/README.md

-# intro_thermo_waves_optics
+# intro_hodgepodge
-A collection of materials for teaching introductory physics of thermodynamics, oscillations and waves, and optics.
+A collection of materials for teaching introductory physics of fluids, thermodynamics, oscillations and waves, and optics.